WSU-EIT/FreeGLBA/Docs/006_architecture.md

 ## FreeCRM Ecosystem Context

 This documentation describes FreeCRM patterns.
 FreeCRM-main is the authoritative public base template.
-FreeManager and FreeCICD are public example extensions demonstrating how to build on FreeCRM.
+FreeGLBA and FreeCICD are public example extensions demonstrating how to build on FreeCRM.

 ---